marialitwa/react_rick-and-morty/README.md

-# Rick & Morty App
+# Rick & Morty App built with React

 This web app is a mini refresh **React** project using the _Rick & Morty REST-API_ to search for characters & display specific data about each character.
 Designed with **Styled Components**.